wakkihaya/neurotechjp/src/md/en/blog/kurt-synchron.md

 Kurt is not the only person at Synchron that has transitioned from research.
 The team is made up of countless neuroscientists, data scientists and engineers.
 We asked Kurt about the unique advantages of having a team with diverse backgrounds spanning research and industry:

-> ‘Those in academia and industry have different thoughts on timelines and resources you need for questions that you try to go answer.
+> Those in academia and industry have different thoughts on timelines and resources you need for questions that you try to go answer.
 What we're trying to do (in industry) is develop a product.
 I think that's where I've seen people get excited that are coming from academics is that it's a real tangible thing when you deliver a product out to market that helps somebody.
 I think that's a very rewarding thing that I've seen now from folks that have come from the lab or clinic.
 They come in and see their science come to life.

 > I haven't seen as much go back into the research piece.
-I definitely have seen academics go into industry but maybe not so much the other way around.’
+I definitely have seen academics go into industry but maybe not so much the other way around.

 &nbsp;